dkilda/TaishoTen/README.md

 # TaishoTen
-A simple package for tensor calculations with abelian cyclic symmetry
+TaishoTen efficiently computes contractions of tensors with abelian cyclic symmetry, by utilizing their internal block-sparse structure.
+The package is based on the algorithm outlined in [arXiv:2007.08056](https://arxiv.org/pdf/2007.08056.pdf).